What is your action plan for J&K, CPI asks government

 It was an attempt pave the way for a presidential form of government in the country, he alleged, adding that the theory was rejected by Babasaheb Ambedkar, the architect of the Constitution.

-The CPI leader also sought a clarification from the Centre as to why did it not hold the Assembly polls in Jammu and Kashmir, where the Governor's rule was in force currently.
+The CPI leader also sought a clarification from the Centre as to why did it not hold the Assembly polls in J&K, where the Governor's rule was in force currently.

 Assembly elections were due in Maharashtra, Haryana and Jharkhand this year, he pointed out, wondering how the ONOE theory could be implemented during these polls.